lewishowles/components/src/components/content/notification-handler/notification-handler.md

 ### `notification-read-template`

 A general slot to allow custom designs for notifications marked as `{ read: true }` (where `hideNotificationsWhenRead` is `false`).
-The slot is provided with a `{ notification }` containing the details of the individual notification.
+The slot is provided with `{ notification, markNotificationRead }`, containing the details of the individual notification, and the ability to mark it as read (emit the appropriate event) through the standard procedure.

 ### `notification-unread-template`

 A general slot to allow custom designs for notifications marked as `{ read: false }`.
-The slot is provided with a `{ notification }` containing the details of the individual notification.
+The slot is provided with `{ notification, markNotificationRead }`, containing the details of the individual notification, and the ability to mark it as read (emit the appropriate event) through the standard procedure.

 ### `notification-<type>-template`

 A general slot to allow custom designs for notifications of a given `<type>` (one of `danger`, `warning`, and `info`).
 Takes precedence over the `notification-read` and `notification-unread` slots.
-The slot is provided with a `{ notification }` containing the details of the individual notification.
+The slot is provided with `{ notification, markNotificationRead }`, containing the details of the individual notification, and the ability to mark it as read (emit the appropriate event) through the standard procedure.

 ### `notification-pinned-template`

 A general slot to allow custom designs for notifications that are `{ pinned: true }` .
 Takes precedence over the `notification-read`, `notification-unread` and `notification-<type>` slots.
-The slot is provided with a `{ notification }` containing the details of the individual notification.
+The slot is provided with `{ notification, markNotificationRead }`, containing the details of the individual notification, and the ability to mark it as read (emit the appropriate event) through the standard procedure.

 ### `notification-<id>-template`

 A general slot to allow custom designs for notifications that are `{ pinned: true }` .
 Takes precedence over the `notification-read`, `notification-unread` and `notification-<type>` slots.
-The slot is provided with a `{ notification }` containing the details of the individual notification.
+The slot is provided with `{ notification, markNotificationRead }`, containing the details of the individual notification, and the ability to mark it as read (emit the appropriate event) through the standard procedure.

 ### `notification-actions`